 The President shall preside at Club Meetings and shall also be Chairman of the Board of Directors.
 He/she shall sign all contracts of the Club and shall perform such other duties as may be assigned by the Board.

 The Vice-President shall discharge the duties of the President in the absence of the latter or during a vacancy in the office.
 The Vice President shall be an ex-officio member of all committees.

 The Secretary shall keep minutes of all meetings of the Club and of the Board of Directors; shall notify members of their election; shall post without undue delay on a convenient bulletin board at the pool the official language of all resolutions and motions passed by the Board of Directors; shall issue notices of Club meetings; and shall conduct correspondence of the Club.

-The Treasurer shall review and approve the disbursement of club funds.
+The Board shall establish a policy on approval of expenditure and disbursement of club funds, and the Treasurer shall review and approve the disbursement of club funds.
 The Treasurer will also review monthly financial statements and provide regular financial updates to the Board, including a year-end financial status.
-The process for collecting and disbursing funds, maintaining legal and contractual club documents, and preparing financial statements, which includes annual audited financial statements will be managed by a certified public accountant chosen by the Board of Directors.
+The process for collecting and disbursing funds, maintaining legal and contractual club documents, and preparing financial statements, which includes annual financial statements will be managed by a certified public accountant chosen by the Board of Directors.
 Club records shall be open to inspection of the members by appointment.

 ARTICLE V. MEMBERSHIP